mnishanth02/waybinder/server/routes/journey/implementation-plan.md

    - Show all journey details
    - Include edit and delete buttons for the journey creator
    - Display related data like activities, media, etc.
+   - Show a list of buddies with their profile information
+   - Display the list of non-registered members

 4. **My Journeys View**:
    - Similar to the journey listing but filtered to the current user's journeys